Game Changer Wrestling: 2015–present: Rebranding as Game Changer Wrestling

 In June 2015, Jersey Championship Wrestling rebranded itself to Game Changer Wrestling (GCW) after being purchased by Brett Lauderdale and Danny Demanto.
 Since the buyout, GCW began to predominantly feature hardcore wrestling and continued to enjoy success in the New Jersey wrestling scene.
 GCW became known for producing several tournaments featuring independent wrestlers; including the Nick Gage Invitational Ultraviolent Tournament, the Tournament of Survival and the Acid Cup.

 In March 2017, GCW produced Joey Janela's Spring Break show in Fern Park, Florida.
 This would become an annual tradition for the company.
 GCW would begin to expand throughout the United States and hosted its first show in Los Angeles in November 2018, titled Joey Janela's LA Confidential.
 In April 2018, GCW partnered with Matt Riddle to produce Matt Riddle's Bloodsport, a show that fused professional wrestling and mixed martial arts.
 Bloodsport would take place twice more in 2019, this time with the partnership of Josh Barnett.
 In August 2019, GCW embarked on a two-day tour of Japan.

-In August 2018, GCW began simulcasting their events on both IWTV and Triller TV, then in December 2020, GCW moved to end their partnership with streaming platform Independent Wrestling TV (IWTV), later moving their content exclusively to Triller TV.
+In August 2018, GCW began simulcasting their events on both IndependentWrestling.tv (IWTV) and Triller TV, then in December 2020, GCW moved to end their partnership with IWTV, later moving their content exclusively to Triller TV.
 In 2021, IWTV sued GCW for breach of contract.
 An out of court settlement was reached that involved GCW producing a series of 8 events exclusively on IWTV, dubbed the "Settlement Series", they were primarily afternoon events held prior to major JCW and GCW shows, and featuring younger low card talent.

 In May 2021, Lauderdale relaunched the JCW name as a separate brand, holding smaller events in the afternoon of major GCW shows, and utilizing more younger and unknown talent that have not yet debuted for GCW.